Applied research at colleges and institutes

 Colleges and institutes occupy a critical space in Canada’s innovation ecosystem and their impact continues to grow!
 Our 2021-2022 applied research survey demonstrates the tangible impact of college and institute applied research across all sectors of the economy and in communities all over the country.

-Applied research will be a key driver in economic recovery for SMEs and will help to build more resilient communities as we emerge from the COVID-19 pandemic.
-Since the last survey conducted in 2017-2018, the number of applied research projects, the number of students involved, and the investment by the private sector have all increased substantially, demonstrating the value of college and institute applied research to Canada’s innovation ecosystem and sustainable recovery.
+Applied research has been and will continue to be a key driver in strengthening SMEs’ economic resiliency and competitiveness and plays a vital role in shaping sustainable and prosperous communities.
+Since the last survey conducted in 2019-2020, the number of applied research projects, innovations produced, and investments made by the private sector have all increased substantially, demonstrating the value of college and institute applied research to Canada’s innovation ecosystem and sustainable future.

-Colleges and institutes from across the country led over 6,400 applied research projects in 2019-2020 in all key sectors of the economy (an increase of 7% over two years).
-These partnerships involved businesses and community organisations of all sizes, included students who gained innovative work experience, and contributed to environmental sustainability by helping develop clean technologies and sustainable practices.
+Colleges and institutes from across the country led over 8,154 applied research projects in 2021-22 in all key sectors of the economy (an increase of 26% over two years).
+These projects include partnerships involving businesses and community organizations of all sizes, including students who gained innovative work experience and contributed to environmental sustainability by helping develop clean technologies and sustainable practices.

-In 2019-2020, research activity at colleges and institutes led to more than 5,500 new processes, products, prototypes and services (an increase of 24% over two years).
-Over 85% of these results were achieved in less than one year.
+In 2020-2021, research activity at colleges and institutes led to more than 6,436 new processes, products, prototypes and services (an increase of 16%).
+Eighty per cent of these results were achieved in less than one year.

 SMEs, large corporations, not-for-profit and community organizations all benefit from applied research partnerships.
-CICan members reported 8,000 research partnerships in 2019-2020 (an increase of 8% over two years).
-Sixty-seven percent of these partnerships are with SMEs who often do not have the capacity or resources to conduct cutting-edge research on their own.
+CICan members reported 8,820 research partners in 2021-22.
+Sixty-two per cent of these partnerships were with SMEs who do not often have the capacity or resources to conduct cutting-edge research on their own.

-The global response rate for this survey was 90% thanks to data sharing arrangements.
+These results include data from 100 of CICan’s 141 member institutions, thanks to data-sharing arrangements.
 For more information about the methodology, please consult the full report.